 Rutgers University and REDI will cover travel and living expenses for the duration of the program.
 The dozen or so students chosen from a national pool of applicants will each receive a $750 stipend for participating in the program.

-REDI is co-directed by Evie Shockley and Maurice Wallace.
+REDI is co-directed by Evie Shockley and Imani Owens.